 A distinct sign of a groin strain is abrupt piercing groin pain.
-The discomfort can be felt when sprinting or during rapid directional changes.
+The discomfort arises when sprinting or during rapid directional changes.

 - Grade 1 – there is achiness in the groin or interior thigh, but the individual can still walk with minimal or no pain.
 The groin muscles might feel taut and tender if touched.
-In addition, there is pain when the groin muscle is stretched.
+In addition, there is pain when stretching the groin muscle.

 - Grade 2 – this involves a moderate tear that causes abrupt groin pain during activity.
 Swelling and bruising might arise after a few days but might not be evident to the naked eye.
 If the muscle is contracted, it is weak and painful.